ComposableAnalytics/Docs/docs/References/Glossary.md

 * `Cross-validation`: The practice of dividing the data into a training set and a validation set, and using the validation set to evaluate the performance of a machine learning model and tune its hyperparameters.
 * `Data (science) modeling`: The process of building statistical or machine learning models to make predictions or draw insights from data.
 * `Data science`: The practice of using statistical and machine learning techniques to analyze and understand data in order to extract insights and make predictions.
-* `Deep learning`: A subfield of machine learning that involves
+* `Deep learning`: A subfield of machine learning that involves utilizing layered artificial neural networks to learn patterns and representations from data
-* `Early stopping`: A technique that is used to prevent overfitting by interrupting the training of a machine learning model when its performance on the validation
+* `Early stopping`: A technique that is used to prevent overfitting by interrupting the training of a machine learning model when its performance on the validation set exceeds a certain threshold.
 * `Feature engineering`: The process of selecting, creating, and transforming features (data variables) in order to improve the performance of a machine learning model.
 * `Machine learning`: The process of using algorithms and statistical models to allow a computer to learn from data, without being explicitly programmed.
 * `Model complexity`: The number of features, parameters, or layers in a machine learning model, which can affect its ability to fit the data accurately.